Long Term Disability Lawyers Serving Utah Residents

-Hire a Utah long term disability lawyer to assist you with your claim.
+Hire a long term disability lawyer to assist you with your claim in Utah.

 After we submit the application and evidence to the insurance company, they’ll review everything and perform an investigation of their own.
 They’ll likely look for evidence using their resources to determine if your injury or illness qualifies as a disability.

 If the insurance company approves your claim, there’s an elimination period you must go through before you start receiving benefit payments.
 This is a waiting period from the date of your disabling condition to the first date of LTD coverage.
 Every policy differs, but the elimination period usually ranges from 30 days to one year.